LucyVeron/website/README.md

 # to do

-*image gallery
+- [] Image gallery
-*functionality to adjust background image sizes to fit browser window
+- [] Functionality to adjust background image sizes to fit browser window
-*choose font stack
+- [] Choose font stack